A few things to think about before dropping/withdrawing from a class

-- To withdraw from all classes, the student can submit the request via WebAdvisor.
-In a situation where a student can’t submit via WebAdvisor, the Admissions & Records Office is willing to assist students requesting a complete withdrawal.
+- To withdraw from any class(es) the student can submit the request via WebAdvisor.
+In a situation where a student can’t submit via WebAdvisor, the Admissions & Records Office will assist students requesting a complete withdrawal.

-- Students have until the end of the twelfth week of a regular semester course (or an equivalent length of time in courses of different lengths) to request a withdrawal.
+- Students have until the end of the 12th week of a regular semester course (or an equivalent length of time in courses of different lengths) to request a withdrawal.

 - Instructors may also initiate the withdrawal process if the student fails to comply with the attendance requirements as outlined in the course syllabus.

 - All withdrawals earn a grade of “W,” which does not affect GPA or course credit.

 - In cases involving academic dishonesty, instructors reserve the right to rescind a student initiated withdrawal.

 Still have questions?
 Give us a call at (815) 224-0447.